AtulSinghArora/atulsingharora.github.io/webpage.md

 ### Present

 At present, I am working on three projects: cheat-penalised coin flipping, fully adversarial self-testing (FAST) and one specific aspect of quantum thermodynamics with computationally bounded adversaries.
-Aside from research, I am coordinating Quantum Meets (see below) and leading the effort to [overhaul](https://cqst.iiit.ac.in/staging) our [centre's website](https://cqst.iiit.ac.in).
+Aside from research, I am coordinating Quantum Meets (see below) and leading the effort to [overhaul](https://cqst.iiit.ac.in/staging) our centre's [current website](https://cqst.iiit.ac.in).

 ### Recent